pyglet/pyglet/doc/programming_guide/media.rst

 Playing Sound and Video
 =======================

-pyglet can play many audio and video formats.
-Audio is played back with either OpenAL, XAudio2, DirectSound, or PulseAudio, permitting hardware-accelerated mixing and surround-sound 3D positioning.
-Video is played into OpenGL textures, and so can be easily manipulated in real-time by applications and incorporated into 3D environments.

-Decoding of compressed audio and video is provided by `FFmpeg`_ v4 or v5, an optional component available for Linux, Windows and Mac OS X. FFmpeg needs to be installed separately.

-If FFmpeg is not present, pyglet will at a minimum be able to play WAV files only.
-Depending on the OS, an additional limited amount of compressed formats may also be supported, but only WAV is guaranteed (see "Supported media types " below). the This may be sufficient for many applications that require only a small number of short sounds, in which case those applications need not distribute FFmpeg.
+pyglet can load and play many audio and video formats, often with support for surround sound and video effects.

+In practice, WAV files always load and MP3 usually does.
+The exact formats you can load are determined by which of the following are available:

+#.
+The built-in pyglet WAV file decoder (always available)
+#.
+Platform-specific APIs and libraries
+#.
+PyOgg
+#. `FFmpeg`_ version 4 or 5 (other versions not supported)

+Video is played into OpenGL textures, allowing real-time manipulation by applications.
+Examples include use in 3D environments or shader-based effects.

+Audio is played back with one of the following: OpenAL, XAudio2, DirectSound, or PulseAudio.
+Hardware-accelerated mixing is available on all of them.
+3D positional audio and surround sound features are available on all back-ends other than PulseAudio.

 .. _FFmpeg: https://www.ffmpeg.org/download.html
 .. _openal.org: https://www.openal.org/downloads

 Audio drivers